neondatabase/website/content/docs/guides/vercel.md

         When you finish making selections, click **Continue**.
     1. Confirm the integration settings.
     ![Confirm integration settings](/docs/guides/vercel_confirm_settings.png)
-        Confirming the settings allows the integration to perform the following actions:
+        Confirming the settings allows the integration to:

-            - Set the environment variables listed above for your Vercel production, development, and preview environments, as required.
+            - Set environment variables for your Vercel production, development, and preview environments, as required.
             - Reset the database user's password, enabling the integration to configure the `PGPASSWORD` and `DATABASE_URL` environment variables.
             - Create database branches and compute endpoints for preview deployments.
             - Create a development branch for your Vercel development environment (if you selected that option).